 Review Essays will be 2,000–3,000 words and offer a synthesis of recently published works on a common topic or theme.
 Aimed at the busy teacher-scholar, review essays should indicate how the works included (at least three books, articles, Web publications, or other types of professional resources) are interconnected and speak to a shared professional concern.
 Writers interested in review essays should submit their list of proposed texts with a brief overview of the planned approach through the Editorial Manager platform (see below).

 Symposiums aim to bring together diverse voices on a common topic of interest to two-year college English teachers and may be from 2,000 to 4,000 words.
 Sample topics might be reflections on white papers or position statements from NCTE, TYCA, or CCCC; commentary on trends in the field; or responses to recent studies, research pieces, or policy reports.
 Writers interested in contributing a Symposium piece should submit a proposal through Editorial Manager (see below) that includes the suggested topic, names and short background on contributing writers, and a brief summary of the perspectives that the piece will offer.

 Submission Guidelines and Information

 All pages should be numbered.
 Beneath the article title on the first page should be a one-sentence descriptor of the article.
 Longer essays should provide at least one level of internal headings.
-All documentation should be in text (with a works-cited list), following the latest MLA Style Manual (6th edition).
+All documentation should be in text (with a works-cited list), following the latest MLA Handbook (8th edition).
 The author’s name should not appear on any pages of the manuscript.
 Authors should familiarize themselves with NCTE’s Guidelines for Gender-Fair Use of Language.
 Articles, Instructional Notes, What Works for Me, and reviews are all submitted for double-blind review by a minimum of two outside readers.
 The editor makes final decisions regarding all manuscripts based on reviewers’ recommendations, usually within three months.

 Where to Send